- THE WINES

 The history of Ruinart rosé, the very first rosé champagne to make its appearance, dates back to the 18th century.
 While Ruinart rosé champagne first appeared over 250 years ago, its excellent quality remains the essential feature of the production of this delicate wine to this day.

+45% of the chardonnay is from the Côte des Blancs and Montagne de Reims vineyards.
 55% of the pinot noir is from the Montagne de Reims and the Vallée de la Marne vineyards, 18 to 19% of which has been made into red wine.
 20 to 25% coming from reserve wines from the 2 previous years.

 effervescence has a persistent foam.

 The nose is subtle and fresh, first offering an original palette of tropical fruits (guava and lychee) and small berries (raspberries, cherries and wild strawberries) in the first instance.
 These are followed by rose and pomegranate notes which complete the complex, intense aromatic profile, dominated by somewhat undeveloped primary aromas.

 On the palate the attack is distinct and full, cradled by a gentle effervescence.
 The aromas of freshly picked berries are fully expressed.
 The balance brings together a delightful freshness and voluptuous body, expressed by an elegant bracing touch of mint and pink grapefruit.